CleanMachine1/Linux-DNS-Set/README.md

 Please note that this script may seem to be stopped as it installs the required packages.
 Also it clears after each stage to clean the terminal.

-<b> If you do make any mistakes, run the script again then enter your DNS server you want, if you want default, enter 127.0.0.1 then exit at the next prompt. </b>
+__If you do make any mistakes, run the script again then enter your DNS server you want, if you want default, enter 127.0.0.1 then exit at the next prompt.__